kammitama5/kammitama5.github.io/_posts/2019-10-08-Tuesday-October-8th.md

   some of the stuff I've done this year.

 - PhDs do that, I guess, so maybe I should too?
+- If you find this confusing, please check out my most up to date CV in the Other section of the [About](https://kammitama5.github.io/about/) page.
+  I tend to list things as I hear about things here, so they're not necessarily ordered in terms of the months I have to perform such tasks (sorry!).

+## 2021
+- more opportunities?

 ## 2020